gideonlee/gbooks/README.md

     None of These.
 ```

-If you successfully added a book to your reading list, you will a success message.
+If you successfully added a book to your reading list, you will receive a success message.
 ```
 // Your query search
 gbooks query "the expanse"